 Gap Year Safety for Solo Travellers

 A lot of parents worry about a young adult travelling solo for the first time, especially if they are female.
 For a start, solo travel is a bit of a misnomer.
 I travelled solo on my first Gap Year and I can tell you that you are never really alone.
 Go to any hostel and you’ll make friends instantly.
 If you want to be alone you actively have to try and be alone.
 I made friends and travelling with people I’ve met on a bus, hostel dorms or at a restaurant.
-Making friends on the road is easy.
+Making friends on the road is easy and you shouldn’t give a second thought on how to travel alone.
 The backpacker bubble is one of openness, friendliness and a general respect.

 Here are a few safety tips irrespective of whether you are travelling solo: